This

 This Users’ Guide chapter shows you how to create these client-side interfaces.

-Note: this chapter uses various programs within Service MyJSv for its examples.
+Note: this chapter uses various programs within service MyJSv for its examples.
 Programs have names starting with “JS”, so when you see “JSPG2” or “MyJSv” written, including as parts of longer words, mentally substitute your own names.
 For a full list of the programs that might have been used in demonstrations, see Programs used as Examples.

 Web Service Clients like Interface JSPG2Client in the diagram above are delivered as C# projects.
 You need to have Visual Studio 2019 16.4 or later, and .Net Core 3.1 SDK or later.